Ampthill Tunnel: History

-The Ampthill Tunnel was constructed during the early 1860s on behalf of the Midland Railway to convey what would become the Midland Main Line.
+The Ampthill Tunnel was constructed during the mid 1860s on behalf of the Midland Railway to convey what would become the Midland Main Line.
 It was necessary to traverse a hill on the outskirts of the town of Ampthill, the summit of which was reported to be 88 yd above the level of the railway.
 The local geology that the tunnel was bored through, which largely consisted of Oxford clay, was found to contain numerous fossils; a number of these were recovered during the excavations for the tunnel and subsequently studied.

 By the 1890s, company officials had recognised that, due to a lack of free capacity for running further services, an expansion programme was required for the Midland Main Line, which primarily involved its widening from two tracks to four along much of the route between Kettering and London.
 In accordance with this policy, between June 1893 and 1895, a second Ampthill Tunnel was constructed alongside the first bore.
 As it was determined to be impracticable to drive a bore between the faces due to the lengthy cuttings on either side for the operating line, the additional tunnel was instead entirely excavated from three shafts that were sunk from above.
 The completed second tunnel had a length of 717 yd; this was slightly shorter than the original tunnel, which reportedly possessed a length of 759 yd.

 On 1 July 2012, a new record maximum speed for the Midland Main Line was established by a British Rail Class 222 diesel multiple unit (DMU), which traversed Ampthill Tunnel at a speed of 125 mph; the tunnel was closely monitored by engineers to evaluate the effects of the pressure waves generated by the train's speed run.
 Having found the conditions imposed acceptable, numerous stretches of the line were cleared for trains to regularly run at the elevated maximum speed of 125 mph, including Ampthill Tunnel.